heremaps/devrel-workshops/harp.gl/oscon/README.md

 ```
 3. Create an XYZ Space
 ```
-here xyz create -t SPACE-ID -d "a meaningful description you'll be happy to have later"
+here xyz create -t "a title of the space" -d "a meaningful description you'll be happy to have later"
 ```
-The name of your XYZ Space is `SPACE-ID` and it comes after the `-t` parameter, please provide a meaningful space name as you will need to refer to it later.

 4. Download something from the data sources listed above